Pine64: Soldering irons

 The Pinecil is an open-source soldering iron released by Pine64.
-It features a RISC-V based CPU made by SiFive, 132KB of SRAM, 192KB of internal storage and runs a custom open-source firmware named "IronOS".
-The Pinecil accepts a DC barrel connector as well as USB-C PD as a source of power.
+It features a RISC-V based CPU made by SiFive, 132KB of static random-access memory (SRAM), 192KB of internal storage and runs a custom open-source firmware named "IronOS".
+The Pinecil accepts a DC barrel connector and USB-C PD as a source of power.
 It accepts up to 88W officially but can accept up to 128W by using EPR and compatible cables.

 Version 2 of the Pinecil launched on Aug 2, 2022, improving much of the first iterations flaws.
 It increased performance and heating speed by reducing the resistance of the soldering tip from 8 ohms to 6.2 ohms.
 It also changed the CPU to one manufactured by Chinese company Bouffalo Lab.

+Smart speaker

+In June 2026 Pine64 launch smart speaker based on Bouffalo Lab BL606P RISC-V SoC with integrated Wi-Fi, Bluetooth 5.0 and Zigbee radio interfaces.